 Kimiidera Temple

-Kimiidera Temple (紀三井寺, Kimiidera), founded in 770, sits on a lush hillside near Wakanoura Bay.
-Known for its early-blooming cherry blossoms, the temple becomes a sea of pink in early spring with 400 trees in full bloom.
-The vibrant red main hall, surrounded by greenery, creates a stunning contrast that draws photographers and nature lovers alike.
-Climb the 231 stone steps to reach the main hall and enjoy sweeping views over the bay—especially breathtaking at sunset.
+Kimiidera Temple (紀三井寺, Kimiidera), established in 770, is a historic and picturesque site nestled on a lush hillside overlooking Wakanoura Bay.
+The temple is particularly famous for its early-blooming cherry blossoms, which transform the area into a stunning sea of pink each spring when 400 cherry trees are in full bloom.
+The temple’s vibrant red main hall, framed by lush greenery, creates a breathtaking contrast that draws both photographers and nature enthusiasts.
+To reach the main hall, visitors must climb 231 stone steps, and the view from the top offers sweeping vistas of the bay, with the scenery being particularly captivating at sunset.

 Hours and Fees